HMC Guide to Sustainable Living

 We hope that this will serve as a resource for the HMC community for years to come, and we are optimistic that even a quick perusal of this guide will lead to environmentally sustainable changes on campus.

+Physical copies of the guide can be picked up at the Hixon Center.
+Please continue down this page for an accessible webpage version of the Guide.
 This guide has been adapted from ‘The Little Green Book’ (Pomona College Sustainability Integration Office) and ‘The Green Guide’ (Pitzer College Office of Sustainability).
-View the First Edition of the Guide.

 Note: If you have trouble accessing any documents on this page, please refer to the Website Accessibility statement for further assistance.